-A script can be run between your company's HRMS system and Officevibe in order to synchronize users and manage group information.
-This script will include a set of three CSV files and push them to Officevibe through a secure HTTP connection and authenticated through an Officevibe API token.
+Built as a script that runs from your infrastructure, it will require a set of three CSV files to be pushed them through a secure HTTP connection to Officevibe, allowing you to fully configure all users, groups and permissions all in one go!
 The process can be run manually, but is engineered to enable automation of the user synchronization process.

-Here's a guide to set up the API integration with Officevibe:
+Below is a guide to set up the API integration with Officevibe.

 In order to run the script, there will need to be an instance of Windows that can execute a Powershell script and can reach the app.officevibe.com domain on the secure HTTP (443) port.
 You can extract OV_EnterpriseSyncTool.zip to a folder of your choosing.
 We will assume C:\OV_Sync.